I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 4. Sim's Park, Coonoor

 Sim's Park is located in the middle of Coonoor town and can be reached in half an hour of drive time from Ooty.
-The park has a total area of 16 hectares with a small body of water in the middle offering boating services.
+The park has a total area of 16 hectares with a small waterbody in the middle offering boating services.

 The park is known for its thick green cover, with tall trees competing against each other and reaching out to the skies.
 The park has many species of trees, such as camellias, pines, tree ferns and phoenix trees.
 One can also spot a number of birds inside the park, including Indian blue robins, common rosefinches and Nilgiri wood pigeons.